Locals, visitors and plenty of dogs on leashes start the day walking the 7.3-mile Lakewalk.

 Tours of the 1908 mansion Glensheen reveal what Duluth was like during its iron-ore heyday.

-For lunch, seek out the wild rice burgers and hidden bar in the basement of elegant Tycoons Alehouse.
+For lunch, seek out the hidden bar in the basement of Sound: Duluth.

 Park Point Beach lies on a sandy swath separating Lake Superior from the Duluth harbor.